bacionejs/battito/README.md

 `w` Waveform - The shape of the LFO's modulation signal (0:Sin,1:Sqr,2:Saw,3:Tri).
 Sine/Triangle gives smooth modulation (vibrato).
 Square gives an abrupt on/off effect (trills).
 Saw gives a repeating ramp.
 `s` Speed - The frequency/rate of the LFO.
 Low values = slow, evolving changes.
 High values = fast, aggressive modulation (FM-like sounds).
 `a` Amount - The overall intensity or depth of the LFO's effect.
 At 0, the LFO has no effect, regardless of its routing.

-Modulator Toggles

-`m1` Modulate the pitch of Oscillator 1.
+`1` Modulate the pitch of Oscillator 1.
 A slow sine wave creates vibrato.
 A fast square wave creates a trill.
-`mc` Modulate the cutoff frequency.
+`c` Modulate the cutoff frequency.
 A slow sine wave creates a gentle sweep.
 A speed-synced sawtooth or square wave creates a rhythmic wobble or wah effect.

 ---